cthomas-ml/syc-syn-latents/docs/index.markdown

 In the multiple-choice setting, the model generally prefers to agree with an opinion expressed in the prompt, even if it answers correctly when no opinion is included.

-In [Exploring sycophancy]({{site.baseurl}}/exploring-sycophancy), the observed model sycophancy appears to be sensitive to multiple details in the prompt.
-Specifically, to how the  opinion is phrased, which output format is requested (eg. classification vs. summarization task), and the sensitivity differs based on the dataset (eg. simple math vs IMDB sentiment).
+The tendency of the model to agree is sensitive to how an opinion is phrased, the requested output task (classification vs. summarization), and the specifics of the dataset.
 For example, in the math dataset the model exhibits sycophancy in the multiple choice setting, but not in summary mode, whereas in the IMDB dataset, it is less prone to exhibit sycophancy in the multiple choice setting and can be tricked more readily in summary mode.

 ### Sensitivity to prompt manipulation will impact both methods